esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_titlebar.png
     :align: center

-To put a titlebar behind the status icon, we need to add it to each page, also containing the label with a unique title:
+To put a title bar behind the status icon, we need to add it to each page, also containing the label with a unique title:

 .. code-block:: yaml